ninpei7114/galactic_bubble/README.md

 ## <span style="color: green; ">Environment</span>
-To establish the Docker environment for this project, follow these steps:
+Follow the steps below to build the Docker environment for training the models used in this study.

 1. **Git clone this repository**

-2. **Build the Docker image by running the following command in the terminal**
+2. **Run the following command in terminal to build the Docker image.**

     ```bash
     ./build.sh
     ```

-    This will create a Docker image with the tag `cuda-python`.
+    As a result of executing this command, a Docker image with the tag `cuda-python` is generated.

-3. **Run a Docker container based on the image you just built.
-Change pathes in `docker-run.sh`.**
+3. **Next, create a Docker container from the image you have just built.**
+    Run `docker-run.sh`, but you need to rewrite the path of the folder to be referenced to suit your own environment.
+The docker environment is then built by running the following command.

     ```bash
     ./docker-run.sh
     ```

-    This will start a container and run your project inside it.

-Make sure you have Docker installed on your machine before following these steps.
+    Note: The above example assumes that Docker has been installed.
+Please refer to the various articles on how to install docker.

 ## <span style="color: green; ">Datasets</span>

+Non-Bubble data and validation data need to be created in advance of the training.

 #### Make Non-Bubble data
 About Non-Bubble data, see subsection 3.2 in the paper.

-To create Non-Bubble data, please run `mak_circle_nan_fits.py` script in the `make_fits` folder following these steps.
+To create Non-Bubble data from Fits data, it is first necessary to generate fits where the area the MWP-Bubble exists is filled with NaN.
+Run the file `mak_circle_nan_fits.py` in the `make_fits` folder as following steps.

-1. **Create fits where the Spitzer bubble position is Nan to make Non-Bubble data**
+1. **Create fits where the area the MWP-Bubble exists is filled with NaN**

     Run `mak_circle_nan_fits.py`.
-Replace `PATH_TO_SPITZER_DATA` with the path to your spitzer data, and `PATH_TO_NANFITS_FILE` with the desired path for the output fits:
+Please change `PATH_TO_SPITZER_DATA` to the path of your spitzer data, and `PATH_TO_NANFITS_FILE` to the folder where the new fits will be created.
+If you do not have the Spitzer data, please contact us at the e-mail address in the paper.

     ```bash
     cd make_fits